Azure/Industrial-IoT/README.md

 ## In a docker container

 Visual Studio 2017 supports debugging of application in docker container.
 This is done by using docker-compose.
 Since this does not allow to pass command line parameters it is not convenient.
 Another debugging option VS2017 supports is to debug via ssh.
-In the root of the repository the docker build configuration file `Dockerfile.ssh`could be used to create a SSH enabled container by:
+In the root of the repository the docker build configuration file `Dockerfile.ssh` can be used to create a SSH enabled container by:

     docker build -f .\Dockerfile.ssh -t publisherssh .

-The container could now be started for publisher debugging purposes with:
+The container can now be started for publisher debugging purposes with:

     docker run -it publisherssh